-4. Mr Serge Allegrezza
+Serge Allegrezza

 Born October 25, 1959.
 Mr Allegrezza became a director on February 11, 2010.
-He is currently the Director General of Statec, the Luxembourg Institute for Statistics and Economic Studies, a position he has held since April 2003.
-He was Conseiller de Gouvernement 1ère classe at the Luxembourg Ministry of the Economy, responsible for internal market policy, and is the Chairman of the Observatory for Competitiveness.
-He is also the Chairman of the Board of Directors of Entreprise des Postes et Télécommunications Luxembourg and of the Board of LuxTrust i.n.c and a Vice Chairman of the Conseil Economique et Social.
+He is currently the Director General of Statec, the Luxembourg Institute for Statistics and Economic Studies, a post he has held since April 2003.
+He was Conseiller de Gouvernement 1ère classe at the Ministry of Economics, responsible for internal market policy, and is the Chairman of the Observatory for Competitiveness.
+He is also the Chairman of the Board of Directors of Entreprise des Postes et Télécommunications and of the Board of LuxTrust i.n.c and a Vice Chairman of the Conseil Economique et Social.
 Mr Allegrezza, was a parttime lecturer at the IAE/University of Nancy 2, has a Master in economics and a PhD in applied economics.